How do you fight for the future of Maritime education & Marine trades?

 The word mokuahi was originally used to refer to a steamship.

-Moku Ahi was built by Moss Point Marine (now part of VT Halter Marine) of Escatawpa, Mississippi.
 Leaving Mississippi, she sailed through the Panama canal and over to Pearl Harbor.
 She arrived in Honolulu in early January 1993.
-Officially Retired from active Fire service in 2018 .
-She has taken a new mission to escort hazardous cargo, and
+Officially Retired from active Hawaiian fire service in 2018 .
+She has taken a new mission to escort hazardous cargo, and help to

 Curious to learn more about the fireboat and her mission?
 Contact us.